bfulroth/SPR_Create_Dotmatics_ADLP_File/README.md

 Takes SPR binding data and reformats the data into an Excel file for upload to Dotmatics through Broad's ADLP data upload portal.

 # Environment Setup
+__Follow the steps below for initial setup.
+If initial setup was conducted previously, skip to next section__.

+_Take Note: The following procedure has been tested for Mac OS.
+Different commands are needed for Windows._

+1. Create a github.com account by clicking the following link.
+This is free. (https://github.com)
+    - This is necessary in order to copy all of the files needed to run the SPR to ADLP scripts.
+    - Another advantage is any bugs or changes made can be easily synced to your local hard drive.
-1. Download and Install Anaconda with Python version 3.7 for Mac or PC by clicking link. (https://www.anaconda.com/download/#macos)
+2. Download and Install Anaconda with Python version 3.7 for Mac by clicking link. (https://www.anaconda.com/download/#macos)
-2. Create a new file folder on your hard drive titled "PycharmProjects".
+3. Create a new file folder on your hard drive titled "PycharmProjects" using the terminal.
-3. Open Terminal.
+    1. Open Terminal.
         - Hold command + space to bring up spotlight search.
-Type terminal and press return.
+Type 'terminal' and press return.
-4. In terminal create a new folder on your hard drive titled "PycharmProjects".
+    2. In terminal create a new folder on your hard drive titled "PycharmProjects".
-    - Type command: mkdir PycharmProjects
+        - Type or copy/paste command: mkdir PycharmProjects
-5. In terminal navigate into "PycharmProjects" by typing the command: cd PycharmProjects.
+    3. In terminal navigate into "PycharmProjects" by typing or copy/paste the command: cd PycharmProjects.
+4. Fork this repo by clicking 'Fork' in the upper right corner of this webpage.
+    - Forking means that all of the files necessary to run the SPR to ADLP scripts will be copied to your personal github account.
+    - Later we will sync these files to your local hard drive in the PycharmProject folder you created above.
+5. Once this repo is forked to your github account navigate to the top project folder on github and click the green button Clone or download.
+Then click the button that looks like a clipboard to copy the link to your clipboard.
+5. Navigate back to terminal.
+6. Type command: git clone 'paste contents of clipboard'.
+    - All the files need should be copied to your local hard drive.